getdnsapi/getdns/README.md

 * Provide an open source implementation, in C, of the formally described getdns API described by Paul Hoffman at <http://www.vpnc.org/getdns-api/>
 * Initial support for FreeBSD x.y, MS-Windows Ver.
 X, OSX 10.x, Linux (CentOS/RHEL R6uX, Ubuntu Ver X) via functional "configure" script
+* Initial support to include the Android platform
 * Include examples and tests as part of the build
 * Document code using doxygen
 * Leverage github as much as possible for project coordination